AntonioDehesa/tilop/README.md

 This monday, a free day, im going to try and complete the course!!!

+## Day 41: March 15 2021
+### Today's progress:

+Completed the Object Detection section of the Python for CV course.
+Started the object tracking section.
+Having a little bit of a problem trying to remember the syntax, but that is nothing a google search cant solve.
+Besides, i had a little trouble trying to differenciate the goodpointstotrack and the tracking itself. but i think i already got it...

 <!---
 ## Day x
 ### Today's progress: